 A legal term from 1889 meaning “to prompt.”

-According to Forrester, this low class phrase means “thoroughly understood.”
+According to Ware, this low-class phrase means “thoroughly understood.”

 A term meaning “inferior, noisy singers” that could be used liberally today during karaoke sessions.

 This piece originally ran in 2013; it has been updated for 2023.